-AML 4685/WST 3930/AFA 3930 Women Writing about Race: "The Trouble Between Us"
+AML 4685/AFA 4931 Black and White Women Writing about Race: "The Trouble Between Us"

-Dr. Debra Walker King
+Dr. King

-Phone: 352-392-6650
+Phone: 352-294-2853

-Place: Turlington 2338
+Place: Turlington 2353

 Email: dwking@ufl.edu

-Class Time: 9:35-10:25 Office hours: 10:30-11:30 am &

-Office: 4352 Turlington Hall by Appointment
+Class Time: MWF 9:35-10:25 Office hours: MWF 10:30-11:30 Office: 4352 Turlington Hall and by appointment

 Description: This course surveys women's writing during the mid 19th Century to the present, focusing on gendered Black and White race relations as presented in their literature and in American culture critiques.
-Students will trace, analyze and discuss how Black and White women talk about each other, coop and reject each other, or, simply, ignore each other in literature as they and their characters negotiate gendered social, political, and personal challenges.

-Goals: To discover how change and racial relations are developed both in our culture and in the way writers and their readers respond to those changes and situations.
-Students will discuss how Black and White women, as represented in literature, move through and solve challenging racial situations and bonding opportunities.
+Students trace, analyze and discuss how Black and White women talk about each other, coop and reject each other, or, simply, ignore each other in literature as they and their characters negotiate gendered social, political, and personal challenges.
+Goals: To discover how change and racial relations develop both in our culture and in the way writers and their readers respond to those changes and situations.
+Students discuss how Black and White women, as represented in literature, move through and solve challenging racial situations and bonding opportunities.

 Format: The readings and teaching methods of this course are eclectic in pursuit of a variety of texts and experiences.
 The class sessions include lectures, discussions, and student reports.
-Our discussions will focus on novels, short stories, poetry, and essays.
-As investigators and scholars, our inquiries will play in the spaces between practice, method, and theory in order to address the commonalties, disruptions, gaps, absences, and silences that exist among the primary texts.
+Our discussions focus on novels, short stories, poetry, and essays.
+As investigators and scholars, our inquiries play in the spaces between practice, method, and theory in order to address the commonalties, disruptions, gaps, absences, and silences that exist among the primary texts.

-Primary Texts: (asterisked texts are available as eBooks)
+Primary Texts: (texts are available as eBooks)

-- \Golden, Marita and Susan Richards Shreve, Eds.
-Skin Deep: Black and White Women Write about Race (ISBN: 0-385-47409-1) - \Williams, Sherley Anne, Dessa Rose (ISBN: 0-68-05113-8) - \Walker, Alice.
-Meridian (ISBN: 0-15-602834-4) - \Stockett, Kathryn, The Help (ISBN: 978-0-399-15534-5)
+- o Diangelo, Robin.
+White Fragility (ISBN 9780807047415) - O Golden, Marita and Susan Richards Shreve, Eds.
+Skin Deep: Black and White Women Write about Race (ISBN: 0-385-47409-1) - Williams, Sherley Anne, Dessa Rose (ISBN: 0-68-05113-8) - o Walker, Alice.
+Meridian (ISBN: 0-15-602834-4) - o Stockett, Kathryn, The Help (ISBN: 978-0-399-15534-5)